Jordan Lyles

-Jordan Horton Lyles (born October 19, 1990) is an American professional baseball pitcher for the Kansas City Royals of Major League Baseball (MLB).
-He has previously played in MLB for the Houston Astros, Colorado Rockies, San Diego Padres, Pittsburgh Pirates, Milwaukee Brewers, Texas Rangers, and Baltimore Orioles.
+Jordan Horton Lyles (born October 19, 1990) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Houston Astros, Colorado Rockies, San Diego Padres, Pittsburgh Pirates, Milwaukee Brewers, Texas Rangers, Baltimore Orioles, and Kansas City Royals.

 High school

 Lyles attended Hartsville High School in Hartsville, South Carolina.
 In his junior baseball season, he led the Red Foxes to a 4A championship, compiling a 6–1 win–loss record and a 0.85 earned run average (ERA).
 He went 7–2 in 2008, recording a 1.86 ERA and 89 strikeouts in 60 2/3 innings pitched.
 As a hitter, Lyles hit .447 with six home runs and 20 runs batted in.
 In football, Lyles set single-season school records with 81 receptions for 1,568 yards and 23 touchdowns.

 Professional career

 Houston Astros

 The Houston Astros selected Lyles with the 38th pick in the 2008 Major League Baseball draft.
 After signing, Lyles pitched in the Rookie-level Appalachian League, where he recorded 64 strikeouts in 49 2/3 innings.
 In 2010, Baseball America named Lyles the Astros' top pitching prospect.
 That season, he appeared in the All-Star Futures Game.

 Lyles had his contract purchased by Houston on May 28, 2011.
 His first start with the Houston Astros came at Wrigley Field on May 31.
-He pitched 7+ innings and allowed one earned run in a 7–3 win.
+He pitched 7+ innings and allowed two earned runs in a 7–3 win.
 He also got his first career hit.
 Lyles recorded his first major league win August 3, 2011, against the Cincinnati Reds.
 In the 2011 season with Houston, he was 2–8 with a 5.36 ERA.

 The Astros optioned Lyles to Oklahoma City at the start of the 2012 season.
 On April 29, Lyles was recalled to Houston to make a start for Kyle Weiland, who was placed on the 15-day DL.
 Lyles was 4–0 with a 3.46 ERA with 24 strikeouts in 26 innings at Oklahoma City.
 Lyles gave up three runs over six innings of work.
 Though he left with the lead, the bullpen lost control, and the Astros lost, 6–5.
 After the game, Lyles was optioned back to Triple-A to make room for Marwin González, who was activated from paternity leave.
 In the 2012 season with Houston, he was 5–12 with a 5.09 ERA.

 In the 2013 season with the Astros, he was 7–9 with a 5.59 ERA.
 In AAA with Oklahoma City, he was 2–2 with a 5.32 ERA.